-For cross-border payments: Typically, conversion fees (called FX fees) apply for merchants who prefer payouts in their local currency.
+For cross-border payments: Typically, conversion fees (called FX fees) apply for merchant who prefer payouts in their local currency.
 However, some providers offer like-for-like payout options, which means they are capable of paying into your merchant account in the same currency of the original transaction.
 Merchants who take advantage of this option can save money on FX fees.

 7. Reconciliation.
 Similar to balancing your own personal checkbook, reconciliation is how you keep track of what you’re owed and what you’ve been paid.
 You may get multiple reconciliation reports, one from each bank you work with; or, your payment provider may offer the option for a single consolidated report, which includes every transaction from every bank, currency, and payment type.

-For cross-border payments: Reconciliation can be especially complex for merchants that receive funds in multiple currencies.
-For instance, a global merchant headquartered in the U.S. might want Canadian-dollar transactions sent to a Canadian-dollar-denominated bank account, euro transactions sent to a euro-denominated bank account, and all other transaction currencies deposited into a U.S. account.
+For cross-border payments: Reconciliation can be especially complex for businesses that receive funds in multiple currencies.
+For instance, a global business headquartered in the U.S. might want Canadian-dollar transactions sent to a Canadian-dollar-denominated bank account, euro transactions sent to a euro-denominated bank account, and all other transaction currencies deposited into a U.S. account.
 To save time—and ensure accuracy in the process—it benefits you if your payment provider sends easy-to-read processing statements that clearly summarize the transaction activity related to each type of disbursement.

-Boost Your Business With A Cross-Border Payment Gateway
+Boost Your Business with a Cross-Border Payment Gateway

 The payment gateway you choose should make cross-border eCommerce simple for everyone involved—both you and your customers.
 Even if you’re not selling globally now, as your business expands, you may need support down the line.
 Why not partner with a payment provider that can support your needs at every stage of growth?

 Here at BlueSnap, we do get excited about international commerce, we admit it.
 But we’re not just internationally minded.
-We strive to offer all of our merchants—even those who stay close to home—a simple-yet-powerful checkout solution for exceptional buying experiences every time.
+We strive to offer all of our businesses—even those who stay close to home—a simple-yet-powerful checkout solution for exceptional buying experiences every time.